MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 > [!IMPORTANT]
 > - Some steps require Powershell whether or not you are able to access the scanner pages in the Azure portal, and are identical.
 For these steps, see the earlier instructions in this article as indicated.
 >
-> - If you are working with the scanner for Azure China 21Vianet, additional steps are required in addition to the instructions detailed here.
+> - If you're working with the scanner for Azure China 21Vianet, additional steps are required in addition to the instructions detailed here.
 For more information, see [Azure Information Protection support for Office 365 operated by 21Vianet](/microsoft-365/admin/services-in-china/parity-between-azure-information-protection).
 >

 For more information, see [Supported PowerShell cmdlets](#supported-powershell-cmdlets).